AlexisAnzieu/betaseries-to-trakt/README.md

 ### Notes & limitations

 - Trakt&apos;s device flow requires your client secret.
-The secret never leaves the browser, but you should only run this tool locally.
+The UI only sends it to the backend proxies at `/api/trakt-*`, which forward the request to Trakt from the server (Vercel in production, Node inside Vite during development).
 - The app serially resolves show/movie identifiers via the BetaSeries API; large libraries may take a little time because of rate limits.
 - The response panel lists any items the APIs could not resolve so you can fix them manually.

+### Deploying on Vercel

+- The `api/` directory contains three Node serverless functions:
+  - `trakt-device-code` – requests device codes from Trakt without CORS issues
+  - `trakt-device-token` – exchanges device codes for access/refresh tokens
+  - `trakt-sync` – posts history/watchlist payloads to Trakt
+- Deploy with `vercel` (or push to a Vercel-connected repository).
+Configure any desired environment variables in the dashboard; the UI accepts client id and secret at runtime, so no secrets must be baked into the build.
+- Optional: run `vercel dev` for full parity, although the bundled Vite proxy already mimics the production endpoints locally.

 ### Project structure